 INVASIVE SPECIES REMOVAL AND NATIVE PLANTS with KRCP

-We are partnering again with the Kōkeʻe Resource Conservation Program to offer gathering attendees a special and unique opportunity to learn about Kauaiʻs native ecosystems and help eradicate invasive species.
+We are partnering again with the Kōkeʻe Resource Conservation Program to offer gathering attendees a special opportunity to learn about Kauaiʻs native ecosystems and help eradicate invasive species.
 We will start the workshop off with a short orientation of Kauai ecology and the activities of the KRCP.
 After that we then head out to the worksite to do invasive weed removal and outplanting of native plants from our nursery.
-This is a very special opportunity to give back to our gracious host, one of the most unique environments in the world, Kōkee State Park.
+This is a very unique opportunity to give back to our gracious host, one of the most beautiful and threatened environments in the world, Kōkee State Park.

 ʻULU COOKOFF - SATURDAY 11/23 @ NOON at CCC Camp